cdoelling/century-list/books.md

 97. Good to Great by Jim Collins
 98. Brewing up a Business by Sam Calogonge
 99. What the Dog Saw by malcom Gladwell
 100. Tipping Point by Malcom Gladwell
 101. Blink by Malcom Gladwell
 102. Outliers by Malcom Gladwell
 103. Drive by Daniel Pink
 104. Made to Stick by Chip and Dan Heath
 105. Switch by Chip and Dan Heath
 106. Freakonomics by Levitt
 107. Me Talk Pretty One Day by David Sadaris
 108. The Lean Start Up by Eric Ries
 109. When You are Engulfed in Flames by David Sedaris
 110. Crush It! by Vaynerchuk
 111. The Art of Shaving by Zaoui
 112. Sparks of Genius by Root
 113. Business Model Generation by Osterwalder
 114. Business Model You by Osterwalder
 115. Without Their Permission by Alexis Ohanian
 116. Rant by Chuck Palahniuk
 117. Invisible Monsters by Chuck Palahniuk
 118. Pygmy by Chuck Palahniuk
 119. Snuff by by Chuck Palahniuk
 120. Choke by Chuck Palahniuk
 121. Lullaby by Chuck Palahniuk
 122. Survivor by Chuck Palahniuk
 123. The Happiness Advantage by Shawn Achor
 124. Zen Pencils by Aung Than
 125. Mayo Clinic Guide to Pregnancy
 126. Welcome to your Child's Brain by Sandra Aamodt, Sam Wang
 127. Practical Management Science by Albright
 128. Economics for Managers by Farnham
 129. The Art of Thinking Clearly by Rolf Dobbelli
 130. Zero to One by Peter Theil
 131. Get Up Stay Up Graffiti
 132. Money Guide 2015 by Jonathan Clements
 133. The art of thinking clearly
 134. Zero to One by Peter Theil
-135.	how to read a book
+135. How to Read a Book
 136. Get up Stay Up
 137. The hard thing about hard things by Ben Harrowitz
 138. Mid Century Ads Collection
 139. Rare teachings of Napoleon Hill
-140. Money Pizza Respect by @Fat Jewish
+140. Money Pizza Respect by Fat Jewish
 141. Growth Hacker Marketing
 142. Make something up by Chuck Phalanuik
 143. Strategic Management by Pearce & Robinson
 144. Do the work by Steven Pressfield
 145. International Entrepreneurship by Manuel Shapiro
 146. Antifragile by Nassim Taleb
 147. The Decision Book by Krogerus & Tschappler
 148. Illustrated Gonzo life of Hunter S Thompson
 149. Disciplined Entrepreneurship by Bill Ault
 150. Success Built to Last by Porras
 151. What the best CEOs Know by Jeffery Krames
 152. Money by Tony Robbins
 153. Peace between the sheets Maria Robinson
 154. Organizational Theory and Change by Jones
 155. Book of Awesome by Fakegrimlock
 156. The terrible wonderful reasons I run long distances by Oatmeal
 157. The art of witty banter by Patrick King
 158. Radical Candor by Kim Scott
 159. Food Fights and Culture Wars by Dan Nealon
 160. Managing Human Resources by Wayne Casio
 161. The Dark History of CyberWars
+162. The One Thing by Gary Keller
+163. Just Enough Research Erica Hall
+164. Dark Territory by Fred Kaplan
+165. What If by Edmund Monroe
+166. The subtle art of not giving a fuck my Mark Manson
+167. Words that work by Frank Luntz
+168. Meditations by Marcus Arelius
+169. The everything store by Brad Stone
+170. The lingerie book by Mitchel Gray
+171. Lingerie Modern Guide by Leslie Scott
+172.